Krielkip/bb-toolbox/readme.txt

 Install Toolbox for Beaver Builder either via the WordPress plugin directory or by uploading the files to your server at wp-content/plugins.
 Then activate it and go in to the Beaver Builder Front End editor.

 1, 2, 3: You're done!

+This plugin does not add any tables or fields.
+This plugin only uses the Beaver Builder module, Supported SEO modules and Wordpress.

 == Frequently Asked Questions ==